mhsdef/mhs-website/content/pages/about.md

 Hey, I'm **@mhs**.
 I'm interested in:

 - Software Engineering
-- Robust Tools (Elixir, Rust, Web Components)
+- Robust Tools (Elixir, Rust, HTML/CSS, Web Components)
 - Infrastructure as Code
-- Simple Platforms (Bare metal servers)
+- Simple Operational Flows
-- Software Security
+- Essential Complexity, not Incidental Complexity

 I'm currently taking a sabbatical before diving into my next adventure.
-In my spare time I enjoy working on side projects, contributing to open source, music, and trying to keep up with the kiddos.
+In my spare time I enjoy working on side projects, contributing to open source, all things music, and trying to keep up with the kiddos.
 I thrive when building robust, sustainable, human-centric products.
-On this blog I write about things I'm building and general topics I'm interested in.
+This blog serves as a platform to share my projects and thoughts on topics that interest me.

-## Contact
+## Site Details

+This site is built with [Zola](https://www.getzola.org/), a static site generator written in Rust.
+The theme is a ~hacky mess~ fork of [Kita](https://github.com/st1020/kita) which I'm calling Makita for now.

+All content is © 2010-2024 Matt Sutton, all rights reserved.